gradle/gradle/subprojects/docs/src/docs/release/notes.md

 First and foremost, this release of Gradle features some exciting improvements for IDE users:

- * Faster sync times are possible when IDEs take advantage of new [parametrized tooling model builders](#parametrized-tooling-model-builders-for-faster-ide-sync) in the Gradle Tooling API.
- * The `eclipse` plugin now provides separate output folders.
-This removes test dependencies from the runtime classpath in Eclipse and should make developing applications with STS and [Buildship](http://eclipse.org/buildship) much more pleasant.
  * [Visual Studio 2017 is now supported](#visual-studio-2017-support).
 Please read details about `vswhere` and [VS toolchain discovery changes](#changes-to-visual-studio-toolchain-discovery) if you plan to use Gradle with VS 2017.
+ * The `eclipse` plugin now provides separate output folders.
+This allows Eclipse plugins to provide more sophisticated classpath management.
+[Buildship 2.2](https://projects.eclipse.org/projects/tools.buildship/reviews/2.2.0-release-review) will take advantage of this feature to avoid one large global classpath when running Java applications or executing tests in Eclipse IDE.

 No discussion about IDE support for Gradle would be complete without mentioning improvements to the Kotlin DSL.
 Version 0.13 is included in Gradle 4.4 and provides support for writing `settings.gradle.kts` files, Kotlin standard library extensions to the Java 7 and Java 8 APIs for use in build scripts, improvements to the `plugins {}` DSL, and more!
 See the [Kotlin DSL 0.13 release notes](https://github.com/gradle/kotlin-dsl/releases/tag/v0.13.1) for more details.

+This version of Gradle supports version ranges in parent elements of a POM.
+You can see an [example below](#support-version-ranges-in-parent-elements).

 C and C++ developers will enjoy better [incremental builds and build cache support for C/C++](#c/c++-incremental-build-improvements) because this version of Gradle takes compiler version and system headers into account for up-to-date checks.